RogerLi818/Challenge-3-random-password/README.md

 Ask how many charaters in the password, only accept 8 to 128 charaters.

-user could choose leave in this section.
+User could choose leave in this process.

 Ask what type of charaters do they need, including Uppercase, Lowercase, Number and Special charaters.